amnn/typed-geomlab-report/report.md

   \end{align}
   $\alpha$ is replaced by \textbf{num} in 4 separate instances when using a string representation.
 \item Substitution copies the type, even though often we do not need to keep the original.
-\item The programmer must work hard to ensure the substitutions are applied consistently, and in the correct order.
+\item The programmer must work hard to ensure the substitutions are applied consistently and in the correct order.
 This is a cognitive --- not runtime --- overhead, but is also important.
 \end{enumerate}
-These issues are addressed by representing types by directed acyclic graphs (DAGs), and modifying types in place instead of returning a unifier.
-To unify two non-variable types, we check their outermost constructors match, then pairwise unify their children, and to unify a variable with another type, we replace the variable (in-place) with a forward pointer to the type.
-Using forward pointers is much cheaper than string substitution, and structural sharing also ensures that we will substitute each variable only once (Figure\ \ref{fig:type-dag}).
+These issues are addressed by representing types by directed acyclic graphs (DAGs) and modifying types in place instead of returning a unifier.
+To unify two non-variable types, we check their outermost constructors match then pairwise unify their children and to unify a variable with another type, we replace the variable (in-place) with a forward pointer to the type.
+Using forward pointers is much cheaper than string substitution and structural sharing also ensures that we will substitute each variable only once (Figure\ \ref{fig:type-dag}).

 Long chains of forward pointers may form when unifying variables together.
 When a chain is traversed, we replace all the intermediary pointers with a pointer directly to the end of the path (Figure\ \ref{fig:path-compress}).
 This technique is analogous to \textit{path compression} in disjoint set data structures\ \cite[\S21]{Cormen:2001:IA:580470}.